Breast cancer affects one in every eight American woman. If detected and treated early, it is highly curable.

-Breast cancer occurs when cells in the breast begin to grow abnormally.
-They do not respond to regular cell growth, division, and death signals like they are supposed to.
-They also don’t organize normally.
-Instead they grow into a tumor, which may invade surrounding layers of breast tissue and possibly spread to other organs.
+- Breast cancer develops when cells in the breast divide and grow without their normal controls.
+Cancer cells also don’t organize normally.
+Instead they grow into a tumor, which may invade nearby tissue and spread to other organs.

-Over a woman’s lifetime, there’s a one in eight chance she will get breast cancer.
+- Over a woman’s lifetime, there’s a one in eight chance she will get breast cancer.
 For men, the lifetime risk is much lower—about one in 1,000.
-Breast cancer can be a highly curable disease if detected and treated early.

 - The content in this section is mainly aimed at women, who make up 99 percent of all breast cancer patients.
 Most of the information applies to men as well.